 While some of the Instant Pots have different and unique features depending on their model type, all Instant Pots share these features and functions: high pressure cooking, sauté, slow cooker function, steaming, rice cooker, stainless steel inner cooking pot.
 We’ll talk about the difference between Instant Pot models shortly but these common features are important.
 These are the features you are going to use frequently, in some cases you will use these daily.

-All of the Instant Pot models, LUX, DUO, and SMART, include these great features which makes them indispensable in the kitchen.
+All of the Instant Pot models, LUX, DUO, ULTRA, and SMART, include these great features which makes them indispensable in the kitchen.
 These features allow the Instant Pot to replace your rice cooker, slow cooker, pressure cooker, steamer, and even the stovetop and frying pans!
 With a little practice you can even use your Instant Pot to bake!
 All models include a manual program so you can adjust features and create cooking times and pressures that work for you and your unique recipes.

 Difference Between Instant Pot Models